lipeRefosco/nextjs-studies/README.md

 # NextJs Studies:

 This repository is used exclusively to learn Next.js.
-I don't will follow any tutorial on Youtube, I only will read the documentation.
+I won't follow any tutorials on Youtube, I only will read the documentation.

-## Anotations
+## Annotations
+The application that I will create to learn Next.js, will be a web page that will consume Github API.

+### Home Page
+[ ] Will list the Github users on the main page
+[ ] Create pagination.

+### User Page
+[ ] Show user information
+[ ] Back button.

+#### Navigation experiênce
+When the user clicks on the back button will go back to the previous

-### Instalation
+### Installation
-To initialize a Next.js project will need run `npx create-next-app@latest` and follow what is asked.
+To initialize a Next.js project will need to run `npx create-next-app@latest` and follow what is asked.

-In this project I will use the following tecnologies:
+In this project, I will use the following technologies:
 - Typescript (Learning);
 - ESLint;
 - Tailwind CSS (Learning);

 ## Creating routes
 ### Routers Systems
-Next.js has two different Routers, the App Router and Pages Router.
+Next.js has two different Routers, the App Router and the Pages Router.

 #### App Router System
-To create a new route on the App Router, is need create pages inside of `/app` folder with the name of route.
+To create a new route on the App Router; is need to create pages inside of `/app` folder with the name of the route.

 ```bash
 src/